Reinforced Latent Reasoning for LLM-based Recommendation: Methodology

 \section{Methodology}

-We propose achieving inference-efficient, explicit CoT-free reasoning through reasoning in the latent space and leveraging reinforcement learning to enable reasoning learning.
+We propose achieving inference-efficient, explicit CoT-free reasoning through reasoning in the latent space and leveraging RL to enable reasoning learning.
 This forms our method, Reinforced Latent Reasoning for Recommendation (LatentR$^3$).
 As shown in Figure~\ref{fig:framework}, LatentR$^3$ has key designs in both the reasoning architecture and the learning strategy side: \begin{itemize}[leftmargin=*] \item \textbf{Latent Reasoning Architecture}.
-To enable latent reasoning, LatentR$^3$ adds an attention layer on top of the LLM’s final decoding layer, denoted by ``LatentRATT".
-This layer extracts information from the final hidden states of the LLM to generate a latent reasoning token aligned with the LLM’s input embedding space, in an autoregressive manner.
+To enable latent reasoning, LatentR$^3$ adds an attention layer on top of the LLM’s final decoding layer, denoted by "LatentRATT".
+This layer extracts information from the final hidden states of the LLM to generate latent reasoning tokens (hidden states) aligned with the LLM’s input embedding space, in an autoregressive manner.
 Together, the LLM and this generation layer constitute the full reasoning model.

 \item \textbf{Reinforced Learning.} Given the lack of direct supervision for the reasoning process, the model must learn latent reasoning from final output signals.
 To enable the model to effectively learn latent reasoning, we use a reinforcement learning approach consisting of two stages: 1) Warm-up Fine-Tuning, which warms up the latent reasoning model through supervised fine-tuning, providing a meaningful initialization for the subsequent RL stage, and 2) RL-based Tuning, which applies pure RL to encourage exploration of reasoning and further enhance its reasoning capabilities.
 The RL stage is implemented using the GRPO method, with customized designs for sampling, reward, and advantage estimation to align with our specific requirements. \end{itemize}